Connect with others who understand.

 7 Simple Ways To Start The Wahls Protocol Diet for MS

-MyMSTeam interviewed Dr. Wahls about her program, discussing how she uses it for herself and her patients.
-Based on our conversation, here are some tips for following the Wahls Protocol diet and lifestyle program.
+MyMSTeam interviewed Dr. Wahls about her program, asking how she uses it for herself and the people she treats.
+Based on that conversation, here are some tips for following the Wahls Protocol diet and lifestyle program.

 1. Avoid Sugar

-People following the Wahls Protocol diet should avoid refined carbs, sugar, and artificial sweeteners.
-Limiting sugar helps prevent inflammatory blood sugar spikes.
-Additionally, artificial sweeteners have damaging effects on the gut microbiome (bacteria) and are associated with hunger and weight gain, which can worsen MS symptoms like fatigue.
+On the Wahls Protocol diet, refined carbs, sugar, and artificial sweeteners should be avoided.
+Limiting sugar helps prevent inflammation.
+Artificial sweeteners can damage the gut microbiome (helpful bacteria in your digestive system) and are linked to hunger and weight gain, which can worsen MS symptoms such as fatigue (extreme tiredness that doesn’t improve with rest).

 If you have a sweet tooth, this adjustment can take time.
 “Our brains crave sugar, salt, fat, and inactivity,” Dr. Wahls explained.
 “Processed foods have been designed by food scientists to make products that are incredibly tasty — addictive — and that create cravings that may result in some withdrawal symptoms if you stop.”
-To avoid acting on these cravings, Dr. Wahls said, “we have to rewire part of our brains, rewire some automatic activities.”
+To manage these cravings, Dr. Wahls said, “we have to rewire part of our brains — rewire some automatic activities.”

 Reducing your intake of processed foods is a good first step toward eating less sugar.
-If you drink soda or juice regularly, transitioning to water should be a top priority.
-Additionally, being mindful of your choices, reading food labels, and experimenting with recipes on the Wahls’ Diet App will help you find ways to fill your plate with ingredients that are naturally low in sugar.
+If you drink a lot of soda or juice, switching to water should be a top priority.
+Reading food labels, being mindful of your choices, and experimenting with recipes on the Wahls’ Diet App will help you find ways to fill your plate with ingredients that are naturally low in sugar.

 2. Get Rid of Gluten

-The Wahls Protocol recommends staying away from gluten, a protein found in wheat, barley, and rye.
-Gluten-free diets have been associated with neurological improvements for people with MS. Dr. Wahls’ advice: “No gluten-containing grains.
+The Wahls Protocol recommends avoiding gluten, a protein found in wheat, barley, and rye.
+Gluten-free diets have been associated with improved brain and nerve health for people with MS. Dr. Wahls’ advice: “No gluten-containing grains.
 Eat nonstarchy vegetables.
 Rice is OK if you have to have grains, but cauliflower rice or cabbage would be better.”

 3. Replace Dairy With Healthy Fats

-After cutting out sugar, gluten, and dairy, you might be left wondering what to eat.
-Fortunately, you can have plenty of veggies on the Wahls Protocol Diet.
-Studies show that cutting back on gluten and dairy to make room for more fruits and vegetables offers fast and significant mood benefits for people with MS.
+After cutting out sugar, gluten, and dairy, you might wonder what’s left to eat.
+The Wahls Protocol Diet allows plenty of veggies.
+Studies show that eating more fruits and vegetables — while cutting back on gluten and dairy — can quickly improve mood for people with MS.

-Dr. Wahls encouraged focusing on leafy greens and sulfur-rich vegetables and eating “more cabbage, onion, garlic, and mushrooms.”
+Dr. Wahls encouraged focusing on leafy greens and sulfur-rich vegetables — “more cabbage, onion, garlic, and mushrooms.”

-Dr. Wahls shared that eating lots of leafy greens helped with her trigeminal neuralgia, a nerve disorder that causes debilitating facial pain in some people with MS. “I discovered that I could not get enough leafy greens,” she said.
-“Within three months, my pain was gone.
+“I discovered that I could not get enough leafy greens,” she said.
+“Within three months, my pain [from trigeminal neuralgia, which causes severe facial pain in some people with MS] was gone.
 My brain fog was gone.
 My fatigue — gone.”

-Choosing deeply pigmented vegetables and berries — like carrots, beets, blueberries, and blackberries — is an important step, according to Dr. Wahls.
-“My preference is to remove the foods that are most inflammatory, and then be sure that you have the foods that give you the building blocks your brain needs to make myelin, turn off the inflammation, and fuel the mitochondria,” she said.
+Choosing “deeply pigmented vegetables and berries like carrots, beets, blueberries, and blackberries” is an important step, she said: “My preference is to remove the foods that are most inflammatory, and then be sure that you have the foods that give you the building blocks your brain needs to make myelin, turn off the inflammation, and fuel the mitochondria.”

 5. Include Enough Protein

-Dr. Wahls advised consuming “6 to 12 ounces of grass-fed meat or wild-caught fish for protein per day,” adding that “organ meats like liver are good two days per week.”
-If you’re a vegetarian or vegan, the diet plan suggests adding a B12 supplement.
+Animal proteins may be important for health, but processed meats like hot dogs and cold cuts aren’t allowed on the Wahls Protocol diet.
+To get enough protein, Dr. Wahls advised eating “6 to 12 ounces of grass-fed meat or wild-caught fish for protein per day,” adding that “organ meats like liver are good two days per week.”

-“It’s more than a diet.
-It’s a diet and lifestyle,” said Dr. Wahls, who does not suggest that people with MS replace their medication with her diet.
+“It’s more than a diet — it’s a diet and lifestyle,” said Dr. Wahls.
+She does not suggest that people with MS stop taking their medications and rely only on her diet.
 Although she has been off all disease-modifying drugs since 2008 (with her neurologist’s approval), Dr. Wahls still takes low-dose gabapentin (Neurontin) for trigeminal neuralgia.

-There is strong clinical evidence that people with MS who consistently take disease-modifying medications have better health outcomes, but more neuroscientists and neurologists (doctors who specialize in the brain and nervous system) agree that improving diet and lifestyle habits are key to brain preservation and overall longevity.
+There is strong clinical evidence that people with MS who consistently take disease-modifying medications have better health outcomes.
+However, more neuroscientists and neurologists (doctors who specialize in the brain and nervous system) agree that improving lifestyle habits, including diet, is key for brain health and overall longevity.

 7. Consider Participating in a Clinical Trial

-Dr. Wahls credited dietary changes and lifestyle changes with significantly improving her MS symptoms.
-She said she hopes that the clinical trials involving the Wahls Protocol and other diet and lifestyle interventions, including one funded by the National Multiple Sclerosis Society, will help diet and lifestyle changes become part of the standard treatment for MS and other chronic conditions.
+Dr. Wahls credited diet and lifestyle changes with significantly improving her MS symptoms.
+She said she hopes that clinical trials studying the Wahls Protocol and other diet and lifestyle interventions — including one funded by the National Multiple Sclerosis Society — will help make these options part of standard treatment for MS and other chronic conditions.

-You can learn more about the Wahls Protocol at TerryWahls.com.
-You can also sign up for emails and a downloadable cheat sheet of the diet to post on your refrigerator.
-Dr. Wahls is recruiting newly diagnosed patients with either relapsing-remitting multiple sclerosis or clinically isolated syndrome.
-Learn more about how to join a current clinical trial with the Wahls Lab.
+You can find more information about the Wahls Protocol at TerryWahls.com.
+You can also sign up for emails and a downloadable cheat sheet of the diet.
+If you’re living with other inflammatory conditions like fibromyalgia or long COVID, consider learning more about joining a current clinical trial through the Wahls Lab.
 If you have questions, you can also email the study team.

 Talk With Others Who Understand